email2jie/Bellenista/README.md

 ### Authentication
 ![loginform]
-[loginform] ./docs/images/login.png
+[loginform]: ./docs/images/login.png

 Authentication is custom made using a session store to demontrate fluency in react and the flux cycle.

 ### Search/Filtering By Category

 ![category]
-[category] ./docs/images/category.png
+[category]: ./docs/images/category.png

 Users will be able to browse by categories.

 ### Adding New Items
 ![productform]
-[productform] ./docs/images/new_product.png
+[productform]: ./docs/images/new_product.png

 Only admin has access to adding new items, pictures for items, and editing items.